zabwie/RNM/readme.md

 ## License

 Do whatever you want with it.
 If it works, tell me.
 If it doesn't, also tell me.
+Just don't around claiming it was your idea.
+Using/modifying this code for your own projects is allowed, but please credit me as the original author.